Plex on Ubuntu Desktop

 In this article we will be covering what Plex is, how to install it, and how to activate it on Ubuntu.
 We will also cover some common issues that I have had in the past.

-Plex is a powerful media server solution that can be set up on computers running the Linux-based Ubuntu operating system.
-It provides an intuitive way for users to stream their favorite movies, TV shows, music, and photos from any device in their home network.
+Plex is a powerful media server program that can be set up and ran on computers.
+It provides an intuitive way for users to stream their favorite movies, TV shows, music, and photos from any device in their home network or even over the internet.
 With Plex, users can easily manage media libraries and watch or listen to them anywhere at any time.
-In this article, we will discuss how to set up a Plex server on a computer with Ubuntu and useful information on how to get Plex running again if your computer is turned off or the Plex server program has stopped.

 If you already have Plex download on your Ubuntu machine but need to start the program back up due to the computer being rebooted please skip down to the section: How to start Plex after booting up the computer with Ubuntu

-The largest advantage to using Linux for hosting your Plex Media Server is that Linux Operating Systems use very little computer resources when compared to Windows computers.
-This allows for use of a old and/or low end computer to be able to run a Plex Media Server while saving energy consumption and allowing for use on cheap, or old, computers.
-I run my Plex Media Server on an old 4 core 8GB computer with Ubuntu – I have even ran Plex Media Server on computers with as low as a 2 core processor.
-Though computers with 4 cores or lower are probably really only best if you plan on having only one Plex User watchin movies or shows.
+Linux is an Operating System similar to Windows and MacOS except it is often free and opensource.
+My personal favorite advantage of using a Linux OS to host my Plex Media Server is that it allows me to use old Windows computers that run slow with the Windows OS on it.
+The largest advantage to using Linux for hosting your Plex Media Server is that Linux Operating Systems use very little computer resources when compared to the Windows OS.
+This allows for use of a old and/or low end computer to be able to run a Plex Media Server while saving energy consumption and allowing for use on cheap, or old, computer hardware.
+I run my Plex Media Server on an old Dell computer that was just going to be tossed.

 How to download Plex by using Terminal commands: